Skip to main content

 What is a Sandbox?

-Sandboxes create a consistent, isolated environment that your application can be guaranteed to work with, across hundreds or thousands of different installs.
-They are responsible for defining the basic networking, permissioning, and compute primitives to power the App.
-In a shared responsiblity model, a customer may provide some infrastructure in the Sandbox, such as an existing network or compute cluster.
-In this case, Sandboxes enable you to leverage this customer infrastructure, while also having a consistent way to deploy and manage your App in any account.
+Sandboxes create a consistent, isolated environment that your application can be guaranteed to work with, across your App Installs different installs.
+They are responsible for defining the basic networking, permissioning, and infrastructure compute primitives e.g., a Kubernetes cluster - to power the App.
+In a shared responsiblity model, a customer may provide some infrastructure in the Sandbox, such as an existing VPC or Kubernetes cluster.
+In this case, Sandboxes enable you to leverage this customer infrastructure to meet security requirements, while also having a consistent way to deploy and manage your App in any account.
+Sandboxes can ensure isolation, reproducability and repeatability with each install - regardless of the account.

 How is a Sandbox configured?